dustinpfister/blog_posts/_posts/vuejs-canvas.md

 When I change the logical pixel resolution I get the desired behavior, the resolution changes, and the content I have will be drawn.
 So there is drawing to the canvas for the first time, and then there is drawing to the canvas whenever something changes in the data object.
 Now there is just starting out with some user input.

-## 3 - Adding an click and touch support
+## 3 - Adding click and touch support

+So now on top of the vue bind directive I am also now using the vue on directive to do some event attachment.

 ```js
 new Vue({